Argentina starts its closely watched political primaries

 The pro-business Macri has the support of financial markets and Washington, but has lost popularity amid discontent over austerity measures, low growth and high inflation.
 He says he is taking the necessary, painful steps to get the economy going after 12 years of center-left populism under Fernández and her predecessor and late husband Nestor Kirchner.

+Macri said it was very important that the reforms he introduced continue, referring to expectations of a negative market reaction to a good performance by the populist center-left Fernández team.

+“The markets hope that Argentines continue on the same path,” the incumbent said after he cast his vote in a school in Buenos Aires.

-Cristina Fernández says Macri must be defeated so they can fight the poverty and rising homelessness she blames on his policies.
+Cristina Fernández says Macri must be defeated so they can fight the poverty and homelessness she blames on his policies.
 She faces a series of trials for corruption during her 2007-2015 administration, allegations she denies.

-In a campaign event, Macri said the choice will determine whether the country “continues moving forward or returns to the past.”

-Cristina Fernández counters that Argentines need to leave behind their current “ugly” reality.
-“I never thought I’d see entire families living on the street again,” she said.
+“After the primaries we will convoke all Argentines to unite to resolve the infinite problems that we have,” said her running-mate Alberto Fernández after casting his ballot.

+The aim of Sunday’s primaries is for the parties to define their candidacies but since they have already determined who their presidential candidates will be the voting is essentially a measure of popularity.

 Luis Tonelli, a political science professor at the University of Buenos Aires, said he hasn’t seen an electoral process “this close and with this much uncertainty” since Argentina’s seven-year military dictatorship ended in 1983.
 He described it as “a tossed coin hanging in the air.”